 The 80,000-square-foot, five-story building, named for Harry and Jeanette Weinberg opened in 1992.
-The facility includes a variety of learning environments, including 58 computer workstations, large tables, soft seating, study carrels, group study rooms, quiet study areas, and the Charles Kratz Scranton Heritage Room, a large reading room on the fifth floor overlooking the campus.
+The facility includes a variety of learning environments, including 45 computer workstations, large tables, soft seating, study carrels, group study rooms, quiet study areas, and the Charles Kratz Scranton Heritage Room, a large reading room on the fifth floor overlooking the campus.
 Four areas are available by card swipe 24/7:

-- The Reilly Learning Commons which includes lecture capture access, podcasting space, high-end computing, 6 Macs, a Writing Center Satellite, and reservable group study rooms. - The Pro Deo Room which includes a computer lab and café seating.
-The room also houses the Scranton Market, a 24/7 self-service food market. - The Second Floor, which includes a computer lab, reservable group study rooms, quiet study space, large tables, study carrels, and soft seating.
+- The Reilly Learning Commons, which includes lecture capture access, podcasting space, high-end computing, 6 Macs, a Writing Center Satellite, and reservable group study rooms. - The Pro Deo Room, which includes a computer lab and café seating.
+The room also houses the Scranton Market, with self-service access to food and coffee. - The Second Floor, which includes a computer lab, reservable group study rooms, quiet study space, large tables, study carrels, and soft seating.
 Some Reference Books, Periodicals, and Microform materials are shelved here. - The Third floor, which includes large tables, study carrels, and group study rooms.

-There are 15 laptops and 2 iPads available at the Library Services Desk to loan to students.
+There are 15 laptops available at the Library Services Desk to loan to students.
 Throughout the building, there is wireless access to the Internet including wireless printing.
-Food and drink may be consumed throughout the building.

-In 2022, Library holdings of 1,134,263 volumes included: 333,793 print books; 697,434 electronic books; 76,440 bound journal volumes, and 26,596 volume-equivalent microforms.
-The Library has 73,483 unique journal titles in print and electronic subscriptions.
-The Media Resources Collection, located on the third floor, holds 24,492 non-print items and provides access to 124,648 streaming media programs.
+In 2023, Library holdings of 1,171,221 volumes included: 325,289 print books; 742,833 electronic books; 76,500 bound journal volumes, and 26,599 volume-equivalent microforms.
+The Library has 79,726 unique journal titles in print and electronic subscriptions.
+The Media Resources Collection, located on the third floor, holds 25,320 non-print items and provides access to 129,991 streaming media programs.
 The University of Scranton Archives and McHugh Family Special Collections, located on the fourth floor, houses the University's historical records, rare books, faculty publications, and other special collections.
-The library's Digital Collections are available at http://digitalservices.scranton.edu/.
+The library's Digital Collections are available at https://digitalservices.scranton.edu/.
 In addition to the Library's collection, books are available for direct borrowing through PALCI (Partnership for Academic Library Collaboration & Innovation) EZBorrow, and journal articles may be requested through Interlibrary Loan.
-Special services for the delivery of materials are available for distance learners.
+Special services for the delivery of materials are available for students enrolled in online programs.

-159 electronic databases are accessible on the Library's website.
+172 electronic databases are accessible on the Library's website.
 A proxy server provides remote access to databases and full text documents for those who are off campus.
 Research & Scholarly Services Librarians are available inperson on the second floor, and can also be reached by calling 570-941-4000, by emailing askalibrarian@scranton.edu, or online via the Ask a Librarian chat box located on the Library homepage.
 The online Ask a Librarian chat box is staffed 24/7 and is conducted live.
 The Library also has a robust Information Literacy Program that instructs students in information discovery, evaluation, and use.